 3. Places will then be allocated to pupils who have a sibling attending at the time of admission.

-4. Places will then be allocated to other pupils who live within the catchment area.
+4. Places will then be allocated to other pupils by order of distance from their home address to the school, closest first.